blankworker1/ALLOCATE/README.md

 **Active State** - Configured: Allocation parameters are defined.
 The word ALLOCATING appears in a green rectangular background which indicates all domains are within measurable and executable bounds.

 Green - consistent with physics (not “good").

 **Constraint State** - Out of Parameter: one or more domains exceed capacity or violate timing constraints.
 The rectangular background turns red and the ALLOCATING letters pulse slowly to indicate unresolved tension.

 Red - allocation intent cannot be satisfied.

 ### Time as the Primary Axis

-Time is represented as a rotating ring:
-24 hours divided into 10-minute intervals.
+Time is represented as a rotating ring with 24 hours divided into 10-minute intervals.

 Each interval is allocatable.
-Current time is marked by a triangle at the top of the ring.
+Current time is indicated by a triangle at the top of the ring.
+Day and night periods are represented by white and grey colored sections under the ring.
 Allocation applies only to future segments.

-Once time passes, the segment becomes immutable history.
+Once time passes, the segment data becomes immutable history.

 The rest of the dashboard exists inside this ring.

 ### Domain Representation